ChalkElec/carDash/README.md

         <command send="01A4" replyLength="1" skipCount="10" targetId="139"></command>
       </rotation>
     </OBD2>
-In the *init* section there are commands to init OBD|| adapter.
+In the *init* section there are commands to init OBDII adapter.
 You mostlikely won't need to change those.
 In the *rotation* section there are command that are sent to OBD|| adapter to get information about the car speed, RPM, oil temperature, etc. These command can be different for each car model, you can find those on internet.
 Command consists of several fields:
 - send - OBD|| parameter id,  which is meaningful to your car, for example 010C means RPM (see [Wikipedia](https://ru.wikipedia.org/wiki/OBD-II_PIDs "Wikipedia"))